lorenaacuna/GASTLI/docs/source/macos_arm64_install.rst

 2) Installation with disk image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`François-Xavier Coudert’s github repository <https://github.com/fxcoudert/gfortran-for-macOS>`_ provides gfortran disk images (.dmg) that can be used to install gfortran through an installation wizard for the Apple Silicon (M1, M2, M3) chips.
+`François-Xavier Coudert’s github repository <https://github.com/fxcoudert/gfortran-for-macOS>`_ provides gfortran disk images (.dmg) that allow you to install gfortran via an installation wizard on the Apple Silicon (M1, M2, M3) chips.
+Follow the installation instructions provided in FX Coudert's repository.

+Ensure you download and install the version of gfortran compatible with your operating system (M1, M2 or M3) and architecture (ARM64).
+After installation, verify the default gfortran binary by running the command ``which gfortran`` in your terminal.
+This command should return the path to the ARM64 binary you just installed.

+If the returned path does not point to the installed ARM64 binary, you may need to update your system's PATH to prioritize the correct binary location.